I love playing board games and want to have the best board game accessories and upgrades for them all!

 You could buy just a generic set of metal coins, or get some designed for a specific game and then use them across your other games.
 That’s what I did.

-I have the metal set of coins from Scythe.
+I have the official metal set of coins for Scythe from Amazon.
 They are created by Stonemaier Games, the creators of the game, so they fit it perfectly and are really high quality.

 3. Gems and other resource tokens